 So, you’ve learned how to coach your sales team from experts like Mark Roberge.
 But are you aware of just how much is on the line if you cut back or don’t dedicate the time to do a great job of it?

 Coaching is the key to high quality sales managers.
 The sales model is changing: manager competencies did not used to include coaching, but the new model puts it at the forefront.
-Alarmingly, a lot of sales managers set themselves up for mediocrity or failure because they don’t prioritize developing and coaching their reps.
+Alarmingly, a lot of sales managers set themselves up for mediocrity or failure because they don’t prioritize developing inside sales skills in their reps.
 Here’s why sales coaching is the key to both a sales manager’s and a rep’s current and future success:

 A well-coached sales team consistently outperforms their competition.
 The graph below from the Sales Executive Council makes the business case for why sales managers need to allot a significant amount of time for coaching in their schedule.